qiskit-community/qrmi/INSTALL.md

 ### How to run task_runner for Python version
-`task_runner` for Python version is already included in qrmi package.
+`task_runner` for Python version is already included in QRMI Python package.
 User can use task_runner command after installing qrmi.
-For detailed instructions on how to use it, please refer to this [README](./bin/task_runner/README.md).
+For detailed instructions on how to use it, please refer to this [README](./python/qrmi/tools/task_runner/README.md).

 ## Other